 I enjoy playing guitar, particularly blues and prog rock, with a little jazz thrown in.
 I'd never be able to make a living out of it, but it's a great way to switch off from the world for a while.
 I also listen to a wide range of guitar music.
 My favourites?
 Joe Bonamassa, Jeff Beck, Garry Moore, Peter Green, David Gilmour, Steve Howe, Wes Montgomery, Django Reinhardt, Martin Taylor, Derek Trucks.
 And many more.
 Why not try these great blues podcasts from around the web?

 So here's a track of me playing a piece adapted from a favourite prog band of mine, YES.
-Done on a virtual 32 track recorder, the lead is played on a Les Paul and the backing track on a semi-acoustic Ibanez Artcore.
+Done on a virtual 32 track recorder, the lead is played on a Les Paul and the backing track on my Ibanez Artcore AWD102.
+Wonderful guitar, not now in production.
 Steve Howe would have used a Gibson ES-175.
 Drums courtesy of the on-board percussion computer, effects from a Boss Phaser.

 Most guitar players learn major key pieces by the Shadows at some stage.
 Here's my version of Wonderful Land.
-To get the Shadows sound I use a Boss ME50 with a fair amount of sustain and a 100-500 second delay with lots of feedback.
+To get the Shadows sound I use a Boss ME50 with a fair amount of sustain, delay, and lots of feedback.
 On top of that I use a Dava nickel silver tipped pick.
 Very punchy.

 I've always been addicted to Gibson guitars, the Les Paul in particular.
-I prefer the '59 neck with jumbo frets, and my favourite is an iced tea burst like the one in this image.
-My other is a desert sunburst with the much thinner '60 neck.
-But all Gibson guitars are wonderful to play.
-Below is the latest music news from Gibson.
+I prefer the '59 neck with jumbo frets, and my favourite is a VOS iced tea burst like the one in this image.
+I also have a custom shop David Gilmour signature strat, which is equally wonderful to play.

 Like everyone else I have a number of favourite internet sites that aren't about language testing!
 They cover language, art, history, travel, free e-books for my kindle - and more.
 You may like to take a look at what I currently like on the net in my favourite links.